 GeneCards Summary for AMH Gene

 AMH (Anti-Mullerian Hormone) is a Protein Coding gene.
-Diseases associated with AMH include persistent mullerian duct syndrome and persistent mullerian duct syndrome, type ii.
-Among its related pathways are Hippo signaling pathway and Spinal Cord Injury.
+Diseases associated with AMH include Persistent Mullerian Duct Syndrome, Type Ii and Persistent Mullerian Duct Syndrome.
+Among its related pathways are cAMP signaling pathway and TGF-beta signaling pathway (KEGG).
 GO annotations related to this gene include receptor binding and hormone activity.